Meeshbhoombah/cornish/SPECIFICATION.md

 ### Room
 - [ ] User can view a Room
 - [ ] User can join the Room's call
-- [ ] User can view the Room's Conversation
+- [ ] User can view the Room's Conversation (between Elevetor/Function)

 ### Function
 #### Input